A career as a meditation instructor is spiritually and often financially rewarding, so how do you become one?

 - General advice

-- What meditation teacher certifications they have, if any
+- What certifications do they have, if any?

 - Whether they are interested in working together or cross-promoting